 How to Avoid Probate in Colorado

 People often want to avoid probate because it can be a lengthy and expensive process.
-The best way to do so may be to put your assets into a trust as part of your estate planning before you die.
+The best way to do so may be to put your assets into a Family trust in Colorado as part of your estate planning before you die.

 Trusts are separate entities from their owners.
 As a result, beneficiaries of a trust can receive the assets after the death of the loved one with no need to go to court for approval.
 The testator can also determine exactly how they would like their beneficiaries to receive their inheritance; outright in one lump sum, paid out in stages, or left in adiscretionary trust fund.
 This decision does not need to be made with the courts oversight, and with this decision outlined in your trust, you and your beneficiaries can avoid probate court that much more.